FX-Brokers.eu

 A genuine tie at 9.4/10 — the right choice depends on your priorities

-Exness wins on cost and operational speed.
+Exness wins on cost, operational speed, and mobile integration.
 The Pro account's 0.3 pip spreads with zero commission is the cheapest all-in pricing available at either broker — roughly $3–5 per lot versus $7–8 at Pepperstone's Razor.
 Instant withdrawals fundamentally change the fund-access experience.
 Five account types give traders precise cost optimisation.
+The Exness Trade app provides the most integrated mobile trading experience available.
+100+ forex pairs cover more of the FX market than Pepperstone.
 The $5 trillion monthly volume provides deep liquidity confidence.

-For cost-driven active traders, Exness is the better choice.
-For traders who prioritise regulatory safety and platform sophistication, Pepperstone is the better choice.
+For cost-driven active traders who value fund-access speed and mobile convenience, Exness is the better choice.
+For traders who prioritise platform sophistication, multi-asset coverage, and research depth, Pepperstone is the better choice.
+On the EU regulator both are level — each trades under CySEC.
 Both are excellent — this is a decision between two top-tier brokers, not a choice between good and bad.

 Exness Full ReviewPepperstone Full Review